SparkJiao/nimo-markdown-cv/index.md

 * The motivation of this work is to alleviate the data hungry problem of machinea reading comprehension system.
 * We propose a retrieval-based pre-training method, including two pretext tasks, namely surrounding sentences prediction and retrieval-based masked language modeling, to augment the pre-trained language models with the ability of evidence extraction.
 <!-- - Our pre-training method has achieved substantial improvements over strong baselines on five reading comprehension benchmarks.   -->
-* I am reponsible for almost all of the work.
-I mainly discuss the idea with Dr. Ji and the others co-authors give me valuable suggestions about the paper writing.
+* I am reponsible for almost all of the work and the others co-authors give me valuable suggestions about the paper writing.

 ### Conversational Image Search